Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 For new biotech books, I like to check the [MIT press website](https://mitpress.mit.edu/search-result-list/?category=MED) from time to time; they seem to be the most consistent publisher of quality titles.

 ### Miscellaneous
-- Biotech Hangout on [Twitter spaces](https://twitter.com/BiotechCH): Essentially a live podcast that takes place (almost) every Friday at 9PM CET / 3PM ET and runs for about an hour, hosted by [Daphne Zohar](https://twitter.com/daphnezohar), [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian), and other prominent regular guests.
+- [Biotech Hangout](https://www.biotechhangout.com/) on [Twitter spaces](https://twitter.com/BiotechCH): Essentially a live podcast that takes place (almost) every Friday at 6PM CEST / 12PM EDT and runs for about an hour, hosted by [Daphne Zohar](https://twitter.com/daphnezohar), [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian), and other prominent regular guests.
 The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives
+- [BiotechTV](https://www.biotechtv.com/): This is [Brad Loncar's](https://twitter.com/bradloncar) new venture that only just launched.
+Brad has been conducting brief yet informative video interviews with biotech executives, journalists, and scientists for a while now and recently decided to go full-time.
+A nice aspect of Brad's coverage is that he tends to interview people who have important roles in the biotech ecosystem yet rarely get airtime on the major generalist media outlets.

 ### Specialized databases and search engines
 #### Open-access